-The format of the ACI/AIFSN field is defined(#6463) in Figure 9-262 (ACI/AIFSN field) and the encoding of its subfields is (#6318)defined in 9.4.2.29 (EDCA Parameter Set element), except that a value 0 of the AIFSN field indicates that the AIFSN is equal to the value of the MU EDCA Timer, i.e., EDCA is disabled for the duration specified by the MUEDCATimer for the corresponding AC.
+The format of the ACI/AIFSN field is defined(#6463) in Figure 9-262 (ACI/AIFSN field) and the encoding of its subfields is (#6318)defined in 9.4.2.29 (EDCA Parameter Set element), except that a value 0 of the AIFSN field indicates that EDCA is disabled for the duration specified by the MUEDCATimer for the corresponding AC. (#12085)

 The format of the ECWmin/ECWmax field is defined(#6464) in Figure 9-263 (ECWmin and ECWmax fields) and the encoding of its subfields is (#6319)defined in 9.4.2.29 (EDCA Parameter Set element).

-The MU EDCA Timer field indicates the duration of time, in units of 8 TUs, during which the HE STA uses the MU EDCA parameters for the corresponding AC, as defined in 27.2.6 (Obtaining an EDCA TXOP for HE non-AP STAs using MU EDCA parameters)(#5843, #8290, #4744).
+The MU EDCA Timer field indicates the duration of time, in units of 8 TUs, during which the HE STA uses the MU EDCA parameters for the corresponding AC, as defined in 27.2.6 (Obtaining an EDCA TXOP for HE non-AP STAs using MU EDCA parameters), except that the value 0 is reserved(#5843, #8290, #4744) (#5843, #8290, #4744). (#12085)

 11ax Editor: Modify 27.2.6 Obtaining an EDCA TXOP for HE non-AP STAs unsing MU EDCA parameters as follows:

-Obtaining an EDCA TXOP for HE non-AP STAs using MU EDCA parameters(#10327)
+EDCA operation using MU EDCA parameters (#10327)

+An HE AP may announce MU EDCA parameters for non-AP HE STAs(#6256), by including the MU EDCA Parameter Set element in selected Beacon frame, and in all Probe Response and (Re)Association(#7931) Response frames it transmits.
+If an HE AP announces both EDCA parameters and MU EDCA Parameters, the MU EDCA Parameter Set element shall be included in all Beacon frames that contain an EDCA Parameter Set element.
+An HE AP shall set the QoS Info field of an MU EDCA Parameter Set element (if present) to the same value as the QoS Info field of an EDCA Parameter Set element (if present).
+An HE AP may change the MU EDCA parameters by including the MU EDCA Parameter Set element with updated MU EDCA parameters in the Beacon frames and Probe Response frames it transmits.
+The EDCA Parameter Set Update Count subfield is incremented every time any of the AC parameters or the MU AC parameters change.

+An HE STA shall update its MIB attributes that correspond to fields in an MU EDCA Parameter Set element,(#5411) within an interval of time equal to one beacon interval after receiving an updated EDCA parameter set.
+HE STAs update the MIB attributes and store the EDCA Parameter Set update count value of the received QoS Info field.

+An HE STA shall use the EDCA Parameter Set Update Count Value subfield in the QoS Capability element of all Beacon frames to determine whether the STA is using both the current EDCA Parameter Values and the current MU EDCA Parameter Values.
+If the EDCA Parameter Set update count value in the QoS Capability element is different from the value that has been stored, the HE STA shall send a Probe Request frame to the AP to query for any update. (#12041)

+NOTE – The QoS capability element is present in beacons only if the EDCA Parameter Set element and the MU EDCA Parameter Set element is not present.
+In such case, the only way for an HE STA to query the updated parameters is to send a Probe Request frame to the AP. (#12041)

-(#8214)A STA that has not received an MU EDCA Parameter Set element from the AP to which it is associated does not follow(#Ed) the procedure described in this subclause. (#4745, #3193)
+(#8214)A STA that has received an MU EDCA Parameter Set element from the AP to which it is associated follows the procedure described in this subclause. (#11798) (#4745, #3193)